Mohneesh09/Robo-Advisor/README.md

 Tech Stack: CVXOpt, Sklearn, Matplotlib, Numpy, Pandas, Flask, HTML, CSS, Chart.js.

-Yo can access the demo of the website on our local server for now on:
+You can access the demo of the website on our local server for now on:

  https://www.youtube.com/watch?v=svUJJDmvF5g&ab_channel=RaghvanPareek